crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

 # Database For Titan Equipment Repair

 Welcome to the Database For Titan Equipment Repair!
 This database is designed to manage information about forklift repairs and maintenance.
-It helps track forklifts, their service history, and the parts needed for repair.
+It helps track forklifts, their service history, parts needed for repair, and shipping details.

 ## Database Structure